Generate a project-specific RDF Schema

 • Unlike in the Concept reference column, the Parent is written in an UpperCase convention without space!

-• meaning binding: if available, a meaning binding of the concept to an external coding system can be provided to further anchor the meaning of the concept defined in the project
+• meaning binding: if available, a meaning binding of the concept to an coding system can be provided to further anchor the meaning of the concept defined in the project with external resources

 • cardinality for the concept to Administrative Case: provide the cardinality of the concept with respect to the Administrative Case by keeping in mind the following: how should the instance of this concept be expected to be linked to the Administrative Case?

-• cardinality for the concept to Data Provider Institute: provide the cardinality of the concept with respect to the Data Provider Institute by keeping in mind the following: how should the instance of this concept be expected to be linked to the Data Provider Institute?
+• cardinality for the concept to Data Provider: provide the cardinality of the concept with respect to the Data Provider by keeping in mind the following: how should the instance of this concept be expected to be linked to the Data Provider?

 • cardinality for the concept to Subject Pseudo Identifier: provide the cardinality of the concept with respect to the Subject Pseudo Identifier by keeping in mind the following: how should the instance of this concept be expected to be linked to the Subject Pseudo Identifier?.